pavanh007/blueOwls/README.md

 ## How to run this on your machine

 1. [CLONE](git clone git@github.com:pavanh007/blueOwlsAssign.git) the repository.
-2. FE: https://blue-owls-assign-4gff.vercel.app/  && NOTE: BE not deployed

 3. Clone the repository to your machine.